 Cocaine and benzodiazepines, respectively, follow this.
 Though the age demographic varies, white males seem to be the most at risk for all drugs.

-Treatment centers in Los Angeles all have programs made up of three stages: detox, substance abuse treatment, and aftercare.
+The best rehab centers in Los Angeles have programs made up of three stages: detox, substance abuse treatment, and aftercare.
 They are all equally important for a full recovery and to avoid relapse altogether.

 Addiction affects the body physically, emotionally, and mentally.
 This means that it is not enough to just stop taking drugs and drinking in order to truly overcome addiction.
 There are underlying causes and triggers that need to be understood.
 This way, triggers can be addressed and avoided properly.
 Getting clean is just one of the required steps.